Skip to main content

 Information on Course Reserves

 Falvey Library regularly assists faculty members in placing print copies of copyrighted documents on reserve in the library and placing electronic copies of copyrighted documents on reserve on the instructor's WebCT course.
 In addition to copyright issues related to library reserve items, there may also be copyright compliance issues pertinent to copying or digital conversion of materials in the collection for research or instructional purposes.
-For information on library-related copyright issues, you can consult with Nancy Foasberg at (610) 519-5075.
+For information on library-related copyright issues, you can consult with Nancy Foasberg (610) 519-5075.
 Advice provided by the library in these areas is limited to questions of policy and does not constitute legal advice.